Your app as shown in the Appstore. A single app can have multiple APKs designed for different devices or locales.

 The code uploaded to AWS Lambda.
 Lambda supports coding in Node.js, Java, Python, or C#.
 A smart home skill must be implemented as a Lambda function.
 You can also choose to use a Lambda function for the service for a custom skill.

-Alternate name for APK, currently used in the user interface of the Developer Portal submission console.
+Alternate name for APK, previously used in the user interface of the developer console.
 "Binary targeting" or "device targeting" refers to filtering the devices available for your APK based on the manifest.

 Refers to the index of media on your app.
 Catalog ingestion is the process of submitting your catalog to Amazon so that the content can be surfaced to users.
 You define all the metadata about your media (movies, tv shows) in a catalog file that conforms to the Catalog Data Format schema.
 When you upload your catalog file to Amazon, your content can be discoverable through universal search on Fire TV and on other devices (such as Echo Show and Spot) as well.
 Note that catalog ingestion is only part of the process of making your content discoverable.
 Both Fire TV and Echo Show require additional steps for implementation beyond merely submitting your CDF file.
 For example, see Getting Started with Universal Search and Browse on Fire TV.